andydunstall/piko/docs/getting-started.md

 See `pico agent -h` for the available options.

-You can verify the endpoint has connected, again run `pico status netmap nodes` and you'll see one of the Pico server nodes reporting endpoint `my-endpoint` has an active connection.
+You can verify the endpoint has connected, again run `pico status cluster nodes` and you'll see one of the Pico server nodes reporting endpoint `my-endpoint` has an active connection.